Shashi-39/oralVis_task/README.md

 # Tooth Detection with YOLOv8

-This project trains a YOLOv8 object detection model to identify teeth in intraoral dental images.
+This project trains a YOLOv8 and YOLOv11 object detection model to identify teeth in intraoral dental images.
 The 32 target classes correspond to individual teeth as per the FDI World Dental Federation notation.

 ##  Dataset Structure